The Right Kind of Help: Evaluating the Effectiveness of Feedback Methods in Elementary-Level Visual Programming: Study Setup

-Next, we outline our two-phase study setup, and logistics.
-Our study comprises of two phases: learning-phase and post-learning phase; see Figure~\ref{fig:study_framework}.
-The first (learning) phase comprised of one full $45$-minute lesson, where participants begin with a brief presurvey followed by a curriculum of write-code tasks in their assigned intervention group, with each task allowing multiple attempts.
-The second (post-learning) phase also comprised of one full $45$-minute lesson beginning with a brief postsurvey followed by a curriculum of write-code tasks without any intervention.
+\looseness-1Our study comprises two sessions serving as a proxy for the learning and post-learning phases respectively; see Figure~\ref{fig:study_framework}.
+Session~I comprises one $50$-minute lesson, where participants begin with a brief presurvey followed by a curriculum of write-code tasks in their assigned feedback group, with each task allowing multiple attempts.
+Session~II also comprises one $50$-minute lesson beginning with a brief postsurvey followed by a curriculum of write-code tasks without any feedback.

-\paragraph{Presurvey and postsurvey} The presurvey included questions on students' demographics, prior programming experience, tools used, and understanding of programming concepts (pre-knowledge).
-It also collected data on their self-perceived programming interest and skill using a $5$-point Likert scale ($1$: low, $5$: high).
-The postsurvey focused on students' overall experience during the learning phase and included items on self-perceived enjoyment, acquisition of new skills, and again, programming interest and skill -- all rated on a $5$-point Likert scale ($1$: low, $5$: high).

-\paragraph{Learning phase curriculum} This phase evaluates the effectiveness of intervention methods during the learning phase.
-Given the limited duration of $45$ minutes, and accounting for the time students would need to engage with intervention, we selected $12$ write-code tasks after consulting with teachers.
-These tasks are from the popular programming curriculum, \emph{Hour of Code: Maze Challenge}~\citep{hourofcode_maze} by code.org~\citep{codeorg}, denoted as T01--T12 (collectively referred to as \hoc{}), and cover introductory programming concepts as shown in Figure~\ref{fig:dist.hocposttest}.
-For each task, a specific intervention method (belonging to one of the three intervention groups: \codeedit{}, \adaptquiz{}, \planquiz{}), is accessible via a ``Feedback'' button.
-For the no-intervention control group, this button is not present.
-Figure~\ref{fig1:intro} illustrates the learning interface for on such task in this phase (T10), along with a student attempt.
-Furthermore, after three consecutive incorrect attempts, a prompt encourages intervention usage.
-Students can seek the intervention multiple times on the same task.
-Additionally, we categorize the tasks according to the complexity of their solution codes as follows: \learningeasy{} (T01--T04) include basic actions such as moves, turns, and simple loops; \learninghard{}: (T05--T12) include more advanced programming structures such as conditional loops.
+\looseness-1\textbf{Session~I curriculum.} This phase evaluates the effectiveness of feedback methods during problem-solving.
+Given the limited duration of $50$ minutes, and accounting for the time students would need to engage with the feedback, we selected $12$ write-code tasks after consulting with teachers.
+These tasks are from the popular programming curriculum, \emph{Hour of Code: Maze Challenge}~\cite{hourofcode_maze} by code.org~\cite{codeorg}, denoted as T01--T12 (collectively referred to as \hoc{}), and cover introductory programming concepts as shown in Figure~\ref{fig:dist.hocposttest}.
+We categorize tasks according to the complexity of their solution codes as follows: \learningeasy{} (T01--T04) include basic actions such as moves, turns, and simple loops; \learninghard{} (T05--T12) include more advanced programming structures such as loops and conditionals.
+Distribution of these tasks according to the programming concepts of solution codes is shown in Figure~\ref{fig:dist.hocposttest} (Appendix~\ref{sec:appendix.results}).